madeyourday/myd-kirby-base/README.md

 - On-the-fly icon font generation via our [Icon Font Generator](https://github.com/madeyourday/SVG-Icon-Font-Generator)
 - Automatic image compression via TinyPNG

+## Starting a project

+1. Clone this base with `git clone --recursive https://github.com/madeyourday/myd-kirby-base.git new-project`

+2. Run `npm install` in the new project directory.
+Everything else is automatically setup via npm and composer.

+## Support

+We do not support this in any way.
+If you know how to use it you are welcome to make your worflow more efficient and fun.

 ## Dependencies

 ### Node.js